 The UKCP Code of Ethics and Professional Practice prohibits the use of testimonials.
 Therefore, they should not be used on your Find a Therapist profile, website or any other promotional materials.

-If you are using Find a Therapist on a mobile phone, you may notice that some of the fields already have already been filled out, even though you have not selected anything.
+If you are using Find a Therapist on a mobile phone, you may notice that some fields already have already been filled out, even though you have not selected anything.

 This seems to be an issue with Microsoft phones.
 If you have not selected an item from the list, most mobile phones will show ‘0 selected’ or ‘0 items’.
 However, some phones will show the first item on the selection list instead.
 For example, on affected phones, the Reason for Therapy Field shows the word Abuse because that is the first term in the list.